Who is a School Counsellor?

 Counsellors have special training in how to help kids solve problems and queries, make decisions, and stand up for themselves.
 Your school counsellor is available for you and wants to make your school experience the best it can be.
 The counsellor’s job is to take your child’s problem seriously and help find a solution.
 The counsellor also wants to help your child learn as much as he or she can in class, be a contributing member of the school community, and be a positive influence on the environment.

-In Udgam School we have four counsellors, one for each section of the school.
+In Udgam School we have three counsellors, one for each section of the school.

 MEET OUR COUNSELLORS

 - Experience in knowledgeable and skilled in handling counselling sessions of clients and candidates in a corporate setup.

 - Conducted and managed Behavioral and Problem Solving trainings and workshops.

 Ms. Archita Pradhan